-Our critical accounting policies and the methodologies and assumptions we apply under them have not materially changed since March 1, 2017, the date we filed our Annual Report on Form 10-K for the year ended December 31, 2016, other than those noted in Note 3, "Sale of Commercial Business," in the accompanying notes to the condensed consolidated financial statements.
+Our critical accounting policies and the methodologies and assumptions we apply under them have not materially changed since March 1, 2017, the date we filed our Annual Report on Form 10-K for the year ended December 31, 2016, other than those noted in Note 3, "Sale of Commercial Business," and Note 12, "Investment in Silver Creek," in the accompanying notes to the condensed consolidated financial statements.
 For more information on our critical accounting policies, refer to our Annual Report on Form 10-K for the year ended December 31, 2016.